-Before establishing Central Writing & Editing Services Denise held senior corporate and consulting roles in the advertising industry, with a focus on marketing, media and research.
+Before establishing Central Editing Denise held senior corporate and consulting roles in the advertising industry, with a focus on marketing, media and research.
 In these roles she was responsible for writing and editing proposals, presentations and competitive tenders; and developing staff training programs.
 Denise also has expertise in compiling and evaluating data, statistics, analysis and research.
 She assumed her first managing editor role in 1995 as editor of Media Update, a monthly newsletter reporting on trends in the media industry.

 Denise’s undergraduate degree was in commerce with a major in statistics.
 She followed this with a master’s degree in writing incorporating a graduate certificate in editing and publishing.
-She has completed professional development courses through the NSW Writers Centre and Editors NSW, and is accredited by the Institute of Professional Editors.
+She has completed professional development courses through the NSW Writers Centre and Editors NSW, and attained accreditation by the Institute of Professional Editors in 2011.

 - Accredited editor| Institute of Professional Editors (IPEd)